QuadSpinner/Gaea-Docs/source/Guide/02-Graph/4-Conveniences.md

   <source src="/mp4/cnv-multimix.mp4" type="video/mp4">
 </video>

-Select two or more nodes and click the MultiMix button.
+Select 2 or more nodes and click the MultiMix button.
 Alternatively, you can press `F8`.
 This will instantly create a sequence of Combine nodes to mix the selected nodes together.
-For more detailed control, you can select two at a time and multimix the results.
+For more detailed control, you can select 2 at a time and multimix the results.

 ### Connect Menu